Health and Safety Policy

 - hold Public Liability Insurance to £5 million

-- assess risks and goals prior to commencement
+- assess risks and goals either directly or indirectly

-- where applicable all staff hold up to date enhanced DBS checks
+- those providing Services at Athena Herd hold, where applicable, up to date enhanced DBS checks and appropriate training

-- guarantee that a qualified First Aider is on site at all times
+- ensure that a qualified First Aider is on site

 - can provide a safety hat